Analysis of sleep records from 100,000 people

 Based on when people started staying home, we can use March 16, 2020 as a rough marker for larger sleep changes in most of the world.
 Other location-based analyses are available.
 For the remaining analyses, we're ignoring weekends during the pandemic because we already know that weekends are different and there's only a small sample of pandemic weekends for each person.

-So by comparing the weekdays before March 16, 2020 with the weekdays after that date, we can see how people have slept before and during the pandemic.
+So by comparing the weekdays before March 16, 2020 with the weekdays after that date until May 20, 2020 (before summertime affects sleep schedules), we can see how people have slept before and during the pandemic.
 Again, we can use histograms to summarize each person's change into one number and group everyone by the amount of change.
 During the pandemic, the total hours slept remains relatively unchanged for 51% of people (within 20 minutes compared to pre-pandemic).
 That is, comparing the dates before and during the pandemic for each person, the median hours slept in both cases are relatively the same for about half of people.

 For remaining half, there is a different story.
 In fact, 32% of people overall sleep longer than they did before COVID, while 17% of people sleep less on average.
 Nearly twice as many people sleep more hours than the number of people sleeping fewer hours.